OCRPhysicsExam Board Revision

 Memory Trick

-Remember 'Naughty Students Attract' to recall that North and South poles attract each other while Like poles (North-North or South-South) repel.
+Remember 'Naughty Students Attract' to recall that North and South poles attract each other while like poles (North-North or South-South) repel.

 Flashcards